Zaneham/dozenal-alu/README.md

 Nanni's complaint tablet (BM 131236, British Museum) remains the oldest known written customer service complaint.
 It is about copper quality.
 We have taken appropriate precautions.

-## The Dozenal Society

-The [Dozenal Society of America](http://www.dozenal.org) (founded 1944) and the [Dozenal Society of Great Britain](https://www.dozenalsociety.org.uk/) (founded 1959) have been advocating base-12 for decades.
-They publish journals, host conferences, and maintain a quiet dignity in the face of a world that insists on counting in tens because of fingers.

-This ALU is for them.
-Eighty years of advocacy, and finally someone made the hardware.
-The carry propagates at 12, The complement is 11 minus the digit.
-The maths is native.
-No conversion to decimal and back.
-Pure dozenal arithmetic at 100 MHz.

 ## He Who Saw The Deep